gustavnilsson14/Prime/README.txt

-Dockerized golang webserver providing a servicen to calculate the closest previous prime number to a user number.
+Dockerized golang webserver providing a service to calculate the closest previous prime number to a user number.

 Requires docker to run.
 Please set your firewall to allow HTTP traffic.